jordan-sullivan/rancid-tomatillos/README.md

 # Rancid Tomatillos : Movie Viewer

 For this project, the goal of was to create a React application that allows users to browse through a collection of movies and see what peaks their interest.
 They may also sort movies from best to worst by rating, and vice versa with the click of a button.
 Users can click on a specific movie from the home page and the movie's details will render to a second page.
 The user can use the functional back arrow or click the Home button to return to the home page.
+Check it out the project [deployed on Heroku here](https://rancid-tomatillos-movie-viewer.herokuapp.com/) !

 ### Table of Contents
 - [Project Specs](#project-specs)